ajkou/FAER_Study/README1.md

      0.8145903 0.9132893

-We can also look at the constituent parts of the total score Viewing rating correlation by category shows that some categories have high agreement (MachinePosition), while others have low agreement (NoCrossing).
+We can also look at the constituent parts of the total score.
+Viewing rating correlation by category shows that some categories have high agreement (MachinePosition), while others have low agreement (NoCrossing).
 No categories show gross disagreement.

                Time          Passes   Visualization       EquipPrep          Target